⚠ Dieser Inhalt ist leider nicht auf Deutsch verfügbar.

 Let's decouple Drupal - Well, what exactly?

 When it comes to decoupling, it turns out there are many options on how to decouple.
-Not only are there many technology choices in choosing the right frontend framework and APIs involved, the questions become also more foundational: Which system should be in charge of handling different aspects of the application, e.g. routing, placing blocks or authentication?
+Not only are there many technology choices in choosing the right frontend framework and APIs involved, but the questions become also more foundational: Which system should be in charge of handling different aspects of the application, e.g. routing, placing blocks or authentication?

 So before moving on, we need to clarify what exactly we want to achieve: